Pritiks23/CIFAR-10-Image-Classification-with-CNN/README.md

 ## Key Takeaways

 - CNNs are a strong baseline for image classification — even a simple one works decently on CIFAR-10
-- Preprocessing (normalizing inputs) is critical
+- **Preprocessing is critical**: Scaling pixel values to `[0,1]` made training converge much faster and prevented unstable gradients.
+Even a simple normalization step significantly impacted performance.

-- Callbacks (EarlyStopping + ModelCheckpoint) make training more efficient and safer
+- **Callbacks improve training quality**: EarlyStopping prevented wasted computation when validation accuracy plateaued, and ModelCheckpoint ensured I always had the best version of the model saved.
+Together, they made the training process more efficient and reliable.

-- Visualization (plots + confusion matrix) highlights where the model struggles
+- **Visualization provides insight beyond accuracy**: Looking only at accuracy hides a lot of detail.
+Plotting sample predictions gave me intuition for where the model works well, while the confusion matrix revealed systematic weaknesses (like confusing similar classes).
+This step turned raw numbers into actionable understanding.

-- The modern way to save models is with `.keras` format instead of `.h5`
+- **Saving models in `.keras` format is the modern standard**: While `.h5` still works, the new `.keras` format captures extra metadata and is better supported moving forward.
+It’s the recommended way to save and reload models for long-term use.
 - Colab makes it easy to train, test, and deploy small demos without worrying about environment setup